RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/BigData_Processing.md

 ## Cloud Pub/sub
 - Cloud Pub/Sub is a **managed real-time messaging service**.It supports both push and pull subscription models.
-- No server or cluster provisioning is required.Automatic scaling and load partitioning are handled by Cloud Pub/Sub.
+- No server or cluster provisioning is required.**Automatic scaling** and **load partitioning** are handled by Cloud Pub/Sub.
 - Messages can stay in a topic for up to **seven days**.For guaranteed exactly once processing, use Cloud Dataflow PubsubIO.
-- Cloud Dataflow PubsubIO de-duplicates messages based on a message ID.Cloud Dataflow can ensure that messages are processed in order.
+- Cloud Dataflow **PubsubIO de-duplicates messages based on a message ID**.Cloud Dataflow can ensure that messages are processed in order.
 - Messages published to a topic before a subscription is created will not be delivered to the subscription.
+- Cloud Pub/Sub **does not** maintain the **order of the messages**, and it is recommended to have it **timestamped or watermarked** from the publisher and ordered using Dataflow.

 ### Sliding Windows:-
 - Windows that advance by a number of data points less than the width of the window are called sliding windows.